LIVING ESSENTIALS, LLC’S AND INNOVATION VENTURES, LLC’S

 - Definitions: The following definitions apply.

-1.3 “Buyer” means the person(s) or entity(ies) requesting extension of credit from Seller incident to purchases of products from Seller or the person(s) or entity(ies) requesting supply of Sellers’ products without applying for credit.
+- 1.3 “Buyer” means either (a) the person(s) or entity(ies) requesting extension of credit from Seller incident to purchases of products from Seller or (b) the person(s) or entity(ies) requesting supply of Sellers’ products without applying for credit.

 - Incorporation of the Terms and Indemnification: In the event Buyer is authorized to re-sell or otherwise convey the Products to another party, Buyer shall incorporate these Terms into its transaction and the party with whom Buyer is transacting (the “Sub-Buyer”) shall accept and agree to be bound by these Terms.
 The definition of Sub-Buyer does not include persons or entities that purchase Products in order to consume the Products and not in order to re-sell or re-convey the Products to any other person or entity, also known as, for example, consumers or end-users.
 In the event the Sub-Buyer rejects these Terms, then Buyer is not authorized to re-sell or convey the Products to Sub-Buyer.
 If Buyer re-sells or conveys the Products to Sub-Buyer without Sub-Buyer’s acceptance and agreement to be bound by these Terms, Buyer will, to the fullest extent permitted by law, indemnify, defend, and hold Seller harmless from any and all direct and indirect Claims; all litigation or arbitration costs, including but not limited to attorneys’ fees, liabilities, damages, and settlements in any litigation or arbitration between Seller and Sub-Buyer (on an individual, joint, collective, or representative basis); and any other harms arising from or related to any such lack of acceptance or agreement by Sub-Buyer.
 To the fullest extent permitted by law, the obligation to defend and indemnify under this section will apply regardless of whether the claim arises in tort, negligence, contract, warranty, strict liability, statute or otherwise.
 Seller has the right to be represented by and actively participate through its own counsel in the defense and resolution of any matters subject to indemnification, at Buyer’s expense.